-Evaluation of historic significance is based on a review of existing historic designations, research of the relevant historic contexts and an analysis of the eligibility criteria and integrity thresholds for listing in the National Register of Historic Places, the California Register of Historical Resources, and as a City of Los Angeles Historic-Cultural
+Evaluation of historic significance is based on a review of existing historic designations, research of the relevant historic contexts and an analysis of the eligibility criteria and integrity thresholds for listing in the National Register of Historic Places, the California Register of Historical Resources, and as a City of Los Angeles Historic-Cultural Monument.
+Potential historic resources were considered as individual resources and as potential contributors to a historic district where relevant.

-'''

-California PRC, Section 21084.1.
+1 California PRC, Section 21084.1.
+2 Ibid.

-Ibid.

-'''

-LAX Terminal 1.5 Project Historic Resources Technical Report June 2016
+LAX Terminals 2 and 3 Modernization Project Historic Resources Technical Report June 2016